Skip to Content

 Yellow discharge after period: Am I Pregnant?

-If you have a yellowish vaginal discharge and experience breast pain, fatigue, nausea, vomiting, and mood changes, it could be pregnancy.
+If you have a yellowish vaginal discharge and experience breast pain, fatigue, nausea, vomiting, mood changes and a missed period, you could be pregnant, but the only way to know for sure is to do a pregnancy test.

 Hello,have been having itchy vagina for weeks now,coupled wit yellowish discharge but no foul smell.though before d itchy started I stopped using d feminine wash have been using for years now ,so I thought I was reacting to that but after taking medication for sti and yeast infection it still won't go away,I took fluconazole,azythromycin and sensazole but it won't still go away ,even used antiinflammatory cream mycoten.so I went to d hospital and d doctor I meant recommended I carry out abdominal/pelvic scan and also run hvs and urine MDS.have done the scan and it showed no sign of infection but am waiting for d result of d other two test.meanwhile have been taking piriton at night cos of d itchy so I can at least sleep and not feel d itching, pls what should I expect or do